 Ukraine gets good news about its EU membership quest as Balkans countries slip back in the queue

-In a series of reports, the EU’s executive branch recommended that war-ravaged Ukraine should be permitted to open membership talks, once it’s addressed some shortfalls.
+In a series of reports on countries wanting to join the bloc's ranks, the EU’s executive branch recommended that war-ravaged Ukraine should be permitted to open membership talks, once it’s addressed some shortfalls.

-The European Commission lauded Ukraine, which Russian troops invaded last year, saying that the government “has shown a remarkable level of institutional strength, determination and ability to function.”
-But it said that talks should only start once it has addressed corruption, lobbying concerns, and a law on national minorities.
+The European Commission lauded Ukraine, where Russian troops launched a full-scale invasion on Feb.
+24, 2022, saying that the government “has shown a remarkable level of institutional strength, determination and ability to function.”
+But it said that talks should only start once it has addressed corruption, lobbying concerns, and restrictions that might prevent national minorities from studying and reading in their own language.

 The commission’s proposals, outlined in annual progress reports, mostly provide technical guidance to the 27 EU member states on how much progress countries have made in aligning their laws and standards with those of the bloc.